Solo Backpacking Trip

-- Buying too much stuff; Once you’ve sign an agreement with yourself that you will go backpacking, don’t immediately go shopping for backpacking gear and mindlessly shop like a kid lost inside a candy store.
+- Buying too much stuff; Once you’ve signed an agreement with yourself that you will go backpacking, don’t immediately go shopping for backpacking gear and mindlessly shop like a kid lost inside a candy store.
 Remember that you have a budget that you need to stay within.
-Cover most of the planning stages first like the travel dates, destination and activities that you want to do before you go crazy shopping for gears.
+Cover most of the planning stages first like the travel dates, destination, and activities that you want to do before you go crazy shopping for gear.
 That way, you can come up with a list of what you need to buy, saving you some money and less mindless shopping.

 - Don’t camp out solo on your first backpacking trip in an unfamiliar destination.
 If its your first time backpacking in the Himalayas, for your safety and security, check with tourist information desk or a local tour guide before camping on your own.

 We all need to travel once in our life.
 We all need to be alone sometimes.
-So why not combine the two and travel on your own for a memorable adventure of a lifetime and open your eyes and mind to new cultures and new friends.
-For most of the time that I travel solo, I wasn’t really alone.
-I met new friends, mainly locals and some hostel owners that I befriended, each with interesting funny anecdote about the last person who stayed in the room where I’m staying.
+So why not combine the two and travel on your own for a memorable adventure of a lifetime and open your eyes and mind to new cultures and new friends?
+Most of the time that I travel solo, I wasn’t really alone.
+I met new friends, mainly locals and some hostel owners that I befriended, each with interesting funny anecdotes about the last person who stayed in the room where I’m staying.

 Solo backpacking and making it on your own is not scary as the internet and the media projects it to be.
 Trust your instincts and always be alert.
 Bring your common sense with you everywhere you go and you’ll be fine.